allegro/allegro.tech/_posts/2016-01-05-books-you-should-read-the-pragmatic-programmer.md

 alt="The Pragmatic Programmer by Andrew Hunt and David Thomas — book cover" style="float: right;"/>

-There are books on IT topics which become outdated right after they are published and there are books which stand the test of time.
+Some books on IT topics become outdated right after they are published while others stand the test of time.
 One of the latter is [The Pragmatic Programmer.
 From Journeyman to Master](https://pragprog.com/book/tpp/the-pragmatic-programmer) by
 Andrew Hunt and David Thomas.

 _This book will help you become a better programmer_, claim the authors, and they are true to their word.
-This book is not about any specific language or framework but rather about being a programmer in general.
-The few examples of actual code are in C++ but don’t be put off — they are there just to illustrate more general ideas.
+What they wrote is not about any specific language or framework but rather about being a programmer in general.
+The few examples of actual code are in C++, but don’t be put off — they are simple and just illustrate the ideas described in text.

-Most of the advice you find in the book is very common-sense and may even sound obvious.
-However, I have interviewed dozens of people for software development jobs and it never ceases to surprise me how many of them do not fit the characteristics of a pragmatic programmer.
+Most of the advice you find in the book is very common-sense and may even sound obvious to more experienced developers.
+However, I have interviewed dozens of people for software development jobs and it never ceases to surprise me how many of them, even those running for senior positions, do not fit the characteristics of a pragmatic programmer.
+So, if you are only beginning your journey as a programmer, this book is a must-read.
+If you already feel more experienced, it is still a very good read that can remind you of some things you may already intuitively know but not be fully aware of and to highlight some aspects of your work you might be underappreciating.

 In the context of this book, _pragmatic_ means being focused on a practical approach to solving real-life problems and choosing the right tool for the job.
 Below are some traits of a pragmatic programmer which the authors list in the preface.
 People change much slower than technology, so these properties are just as important today as they were in 1999 when the book was published.
 I would argue that due to today’s technology landscape being much more complex than 15 years ago, they are even more important today than they were back then: